uvapl/uva-prog-physics/10 Workshops/10 Week 1/20 Questions.md

 # Questions

-These exercises do not ask you to create a new Python program, but instead ask you to read some code and predict the answer.
+These questions do not ask you to create a new Python program, but instead ask you to read some code and predict the answer.
 Sometimes the questions are about other things related to programming.

 ## Before you start

-Sign in to the website *before* you start filling in these forms.
+Sign in to this website *before* you start filling in these forms.
 If you do, your answers will be saved and you can submit your answers when the day is done.

-## Exercise 1.9 – Variable Names
+## 1.1 Variable Names

 The Python interpreter has strict rules for variable names.
 Which of the following are legal Python names?
 If the name is not legal, state the reason.